Home Compare CPR.MI vs FCX

 Davide Campari-Milano N.V. vs Freeport-McMoRan: Which Stock Looks Stronger in 2026?

-Freeport-McMoRan holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Davide Campari-Milano still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Freeport-McMoRan holds the cleaner structural position, with the lead spread across profitability and growth.
+Davide Campari-Milano does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Freeport-McMoRan is in better shape — its trend is intact while Davide Campari-Milano's trend has broken down.
 That puts structure and market broadly in agreement — Freeport-McMoRan's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (CPR.MI: STOXX 600, FCX: S&P 500).
+Peer scores are normalised within each company's primary universe (CPR.MI: STOXX 600, FCX: Russell 1000).

 Trajectory Similarity